Did Stacey Abrams Just Say She Still Plans To Be President?

 Abrams, who Bustle honored as one of its 2019 Rule Breakers, made headlines in April when she announced that she would not run for the U.S. Senate in 2020 and would not join the 2020 presidential race.
 She has also said that she would "be honored" to be the running mate of whoever ends up being the Democratic presidential nominee.

 Abrams' remarks at The Riveter Summit also touched on her family history of activism — she said her grandparents were involved in the civil rights movement — and her response to losing the 2018 gubernatorial election in Georgia.
-Speaking one day after its anniversary, Abrams clarified that she fully concedes that election, but does not agree with state laws that she says prevented some Georgians from voting.
+Speaking one day after its anniversary, Abrams clarified that she concedes the "legal sufficiency" of that election, but does not agree with state laws that she says prevented some Georgians from voting.

 She also suggested that she may run for governor again.
 “If I become governor at some point, it will be in a new election,” Abrams said.

-Note: CLARIFICATION: This article has been updated to clarify that Leader Abrams concedes the legal sufficiency of the 2018 Georgia gubernatorial election but not the laws governing it.
-The headline has also been updated to make clear that Leader Abrams is not considering a 2020 presidential run.